aedenj/cad-system-design/README.md

 <h4 align="center"><i>A<sub>total</sub> = 1 − (1 − A)<sup>N</sup></i></h4>

-under the assumption our system involves the use of independent, redundant components.
 The theoretical availability across regions is computed as 100% minus the product of the regions failure rate, which gives us <i>99.9999% = 100% − (0.1%×0.1%)</i>

 One of our cruicial assumptions here is that our CAD system services will meet our minimum SLA per region of 99.99% or we may blow the error budget through failover time.
 Acheiving this will require constant system testing.

+All that said computing a maximum theoretical availability is only likely to produce a rough order of magnitude calculation, but by itself is likely not to be accurate.

 Let's take a look out how we could layour our system in AWS,

 <img width="4247" height="3478" alt="availability excalidraw" src="https://github.com/user-attachments/assets/571e3c93-c6b6-439c-bab2-a20734e9d7dc" />